Musée Pasteur

 The museum was established in 1935, in honor of Louis Pasteur, and preserves his memory in the apartment where he spent the last seven years of his life, it also has an impressive room where some 1,000 scientific instruments are exhibited.
 The museum houses the Neo-Byzantine chapel in which he is buried.

+The building was classified as a historical monument in 1981.